MTTST/mapMatching/README.md

 		distFromLink	is the perpendicular distance from the map-matched probe point location on the link to the probe point in decimal meters.

 In Terminal, the program will print the following in order:
 	1. The derived slope
-2. If the slope was provided in Link Data then the average calculate actual slope
+	2. The average calculated actual slope if provided in Link Data
-3. The difference between the 2
+	3. The difference between the derived slope and actual slope
-4. When there is a match and it writes to the CSV
+	4. When there is a match and it indicates that the program is writing to the csv

 ##Resources
 We referenced the following resources: